All correspondence should be mailed to:

 Member-At-Large (Winds)

-Click here to email Brandon Day
+Click here to email Joe Walker

 The Winds Representative is named the Member-at-Large Winds and shall serve as the liaison between the winds membership and the Executive Board.
 The Winds Representative shall perform all duties incidental to the office of Percussion Representative, and other such duties as may be assigned by the President.